joshuaheck1/post-install-config/README.md

 </table>
 <p>- osTicket has two main URLs that we will use during this project and the next one.</p>
 <p>- http://localhost/osTicket/scp - Your Staff Control Panel.
 This is used by Admins and the Help Desk Agents.
 See Figure 1</p>
+<p>- Bookmark this page in the VM's browser.
+(Name the bookmark somehting that helps you.
+Ex: "osTicket Agent Portal")
 <p>- http://localhost/osTicket.com - Your osTicket URL.
 This is for end users to create tickets and check ticket status.
 See Figure 2</p>
+<p>- Bookmark this page in the VM's browser.
+(Name the bookmark something that helps you.
+Ex: "osTicket Support Center Portal")</p>

 <table>
   <tr>